Wield a lightsaber, chill with Han Solo at UK 'Star Wars' exhibit

 "Star Wars" fans can come face to face with the heroes and villains of the sci-fi universe at a new interactive experience at London wax museum Madame Tussauds, which has recreated scenes from one of the most popular movie franchises of all time.

-The new experience, complete with lightsaber sound and space visual effects, comes ahead of the much-anticipated next instalment "Star Wars: Episode VII - The Force Awakens", scheduled for release in December.
+The new experience, complete with lightsaber sound and space visual effects, comes ahead of the much-anticipated next installment "Star Wars: Episode VII - The Force Awakens", scheduled for release in December.

 The museum said it had worked closely with Walt Disney Co and "Star Wars" producer Lucasfilm to bring the sets together.